 Coordinate with vendors to ensure that there are clear and tested plans in place for notifying and responding to security incidents.
 This collaboration is critical for quick and effective mitigation of any issues that might arise.

-Ensure that relevant personnel within your organization are aware of the risks associated with third-party engagements and are trained on your TPRM policies and procedures.
+Ensure that relevant personnel within the organization are aware of the risks associated with third-party engagements and are trained on the organization’s TPRM policies and procedures.
 This includes teams across the different departments who interact with or manage vendor relationships.

 As the organization starts building out the TPRM strategy, below are additional details and questions to consider.